ANSSI-FR/libdrbg/README.md

 The user is invited and encouraged to adapt/modify these specific implementations of `get_entropy_input` and `clear_entropy_input`.

+In [entropy.c](entropy.c) when `WITH_TEST_ENTROPY_SOURCE=1` is active, basic implementations of `get_entropy_input` and `clear_entropy_input` are provided.
+There is no dynamic allocation per se: we use a static circular buffer to provide this feature (this is mainly to avoid `malloc` and keep things simple).
+Please note that these implementations are **very naive** and suboptimal as some fresh entropy is thrown away in some cases (for the sake of simplicity).
+This will have consequences on entropy gathering with possible starvation when slow TRNG providers are used, or when many parallel DRBG instances run concurrently.
+Hence, it is strongly advised to provide your own implementation of `get_entropy_input` and `clear_entropy_input`

 ## Comparative performance and security of DRBG instances